SteveBarnett/fufu/README.md

 We use [Sass](http://sass-lang.com/), and let Jekyll handle compiling it.
 We set the [output style](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#_16) to `:compressed`

 The main Sass file is `css/style.scss`.
 This imports partials from the `_sass` directory.
-We use a `link rel="stylesheet" media="screen and (min-width: 20em)"` to pull in (the compiled version of) `css/enhanced.scss`, (which pulls in a few additional partials from the `_sass` directory), and a Google web font.
+We use a `link rel="stylesheet" media="screen and (min-width: 20em)"` to pull in (the compiled version of) `css/enhanced.scss`, (which pulls in a few additional partials from the `_sass` directory).

 ### JavaScript

-We [cut the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard), checking for support of `querySelector`, `localStorage` and `addEventListener` before using [Filament Group's loadJS](https://github.com/filamentgroup/loadJS) to asynchronously load our minified JavaScript file.
+We [cut the mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard), checking for support of `querySelector`, `localStorage` and `addEventListener` before using [Filament Group's loadJS](https://github.com/filamentgroup/loadJS) to asynchronously load our minified JavaScript file and add a [Google Web Font](https://www.google.com/fonts).

+We use [Filament Group's loadCSS](https://github.com/filamentgroup/loadCSS) to asynchronously load our `css/enhanced.css`.
+We also place a link to the enhanced stylesheet inside a `<noscript>` element in case JavaScript is disabled.

+The small bits of JavaScript in `<head>` of the document (loadCSS, loadJS, and our mustard cut are minifed before inclusion.
+The original files are in the `js` directory.)

 ### Images